0xPolygonID/tutorials/mkdocs/docs/issuer/platform-api/issuer/apis.md

 **Function**: Endpoint to create a new Issuer for an Organization Account.

-**How it works**: It requires to pass the name of the Issuer `displayName` as required Request Body parameters.
+**How it works**: It requires passing the name of the Issuer `displayName` as required Request Body parameters.
 Other non-required Request Body parameters are the `logo`, the `legalName` and the `region` of your Issuer.
 This information will represent your Polygon ID Issuer profile.
-It also requires to pass a valid `Bearer Token` inside the Authorization Request Header.
+It also requires passing a valid `Bearer Token` inside the Authorization Request Header.

 The Response Body contains a set of details related to the newly created Issuer such as its `id`.